Raspberry PI OS Review

 Raspi #1 installation was completed on a Hyper-V

 virtual machine from ISO as a learning process.
-(Actual Rasberry Pi hardware was not available at the
+(Actual Raspberry Pi hardware was not available at

-time of review.)
-I downloaded the newest ISO file for Raspi and installed it using default settings.
-No
+the time of review.)
+I downloaded the newest ISO file for Raspi and installed it using default

-I acquired for free.
+HP desktop that I acquired for free.
 This desktop had no memory or drive.
-Then I installed 8 gig of memory salvaged from
+Then I installed 8 gig of

 Raspberry Pi v4B